jjedele/stable-bloom-filter/README.md

 *Stable Bloom Filters* continuously "reset" random fields in the filter.
 Deng and Rafiei have shown that by doing this, the *FPR* can be stabilised [1].
-The disadvantage of this approach is that it also introduces false negatives.
+The disadvantage of this approach is that it introduces false negatives.

 ## Usage